zzcoolj/rosetta/README.md

     - [FarkasTranslations.com](http://www.farkastranslations.com/bilingual_books.php): Multi-parallel, corpora of publicly available books.
     - The [online view](http://www.farkastranslations.com/books/Twain_Mark-Tom_Sawyer-en-de-hu-nl-ca.html) of *The Adventures of Tom Sawyer* can be a baseline view of our tool.
     (We gonna build something more than that for sure.)
-- Our crowd sourcing plan
+- Two-step crowd sourcing plan
     - Why we need paragraph alignments of literary texts?
         - Used as a gold alignment for literary texts sentence/paragraph alignment algorithms evaluation. *Manual alignments constitute the most reliable references, but are quite rare.*
         - Simplify the process of literary alignment evaluation corpora generation.